samarabdelhameed/AION_AI_Agent-Hedera/contracts/README.md

 ## 🙏 Acknowledgments

+- **Hedera Hashgraph** for the superior blockchain infrastructure and comprehensive developer support
 - **Venus Protocol** for BNB lending infrastructure
 - **PancakeSwap** for DEX and LP farming capabilities
 - **OpenZeppelin** for security contract libraries
 - **Foundry** for development and testing framework
 - **The DeFi Community** for inspiration and feedback
+- **Hedera Developer Relations** for technical guidance and integration support

 ## 📞 Support & Contact